dmbarbour/wikilon/docs/Performance.md

         {&seq} :: (lazy or pending value * env) → (value * env)

-Our runtime would support opaque 'pending' results.
-Trying to operate on the pending result may have us waiting.
-But we're at least free to move it around, e.g. tuck it into a data structure and spark off a few more parallel computations.
-With just this much ABC and AO gain access to all of Haskell's well developed [strategies](https://hackage.haskell.org/package/parallel-3.2.0.6/docs/Control-Parallel-Strategies.html) for purely functional parallelism.
-It's also trivial to implement!
+I'm going to assume we have a *memory arena per thread*, with no sharing.
+Splitting an arena immediately upon sparking evaluation seems inefficient, too eager.
+So `{&par}` will not *actually* fork a thread until it can gain its own memory arena.
+My idea for this is as follows:

+* represent and note the spark, but continue evaluating non-par route.
+* construction of separate `{&par}` arena waits until we perform a gen-GC.
+* might have limited pool for waiting sparks: wait for more than one GC.
+* might sequence the evaluation before we ever spark it.
+* limited number of parallel computations and spark arenas.

+It might be useful to track granularity in the `{&par}` request: e.g. the developer can specify whether a computation is likely light or heavy, perhaps via another annotation on the block.
+We could provide memory arenas of appropriate sizes.

+We can operate on pending results in simple ways.
+We might permit applying additional `{&par}` blocks, for example.
+We can move pending results easily.
+We cannot generally *delete* or *copy* a pending result, but we might be able to mark where the assumption was made and compute whether it was a valid assumption later.
+In this sense, an evaluation might generally include a list of unverified assumptions, e.g. that a particular pending result was delete-able.

+This is sufficient to support parallel computation strategies, but it's difficult for an evaluation to actually gain a parallel thread unless the result remains 'pending' until a gen-GC step.
+Consequently, parallel evaluation only triggers for stuff that we don't actually need for a while.
+But when it does trigger, we might manage multiple sparks at once.
+So, techniques like fork-join can be effective, with the first thread possibly processing several sparks before a few more trigger.

+### Other Parallelism?

-It is also feasible to support massively parallel GPU computations.
+With accelerators, it is feasible to support SIMD and massively parallel GPU computations.
 Assume a subprogram is constructed from a constrained set of recognizable functions and data structures that we know how to easily represent on the GPU.
 Annotate a block containing this subprogram for evaluation on the GPU.
 The runtime compiles the block to CUDA or OpenCL or a shader language.
 When we later apply the function, it will compute on the GPU.
 Other forms of heterogeneous computing, e.g. FPGAs, will frequently follow a similar pattern.
 Haskell has similar precedent with the [accelerate](https://hackage.haskell.org/package/accelerate) package.

 In context of a dictionary application, every form of parallelism could kick in for every evaluation.
 This includes partial evaluations and cache maintenance.
 I imagine a mature, active, and popular AO dictionary full of apps could productively leverage as many CPUs, GPUs, and other computing devices as you're willing to throw at them.

-## Lazy Computation
+## Lazy Computation?

 Laziness involves construction of a suspended computation, a pending result, one that doesn't need to be completed immediately.
 It seems feasible to model this as a special case for value stowage and/or cached computations.
 My main resistance to lazy computations is that they hinder structure sharing.
+But we could possibly stow a lazy continuation when we get started, then cache the computed result.

+Laziness+Parallelism might indicate 'background' computations that Wikilon should try to run for a while.

 ## Linear Cached Computations